 Now, the Frenchman isn’t behind every single piece in Rayman Origins.
 Scheduling conflicts led to Billy Martin composing the Food World level pieces.

 Ultimately, the former wrote 24 and the latter 12.

 After the compositions were written, France’s Star Pop Orchestra was hired to play the pieces.
 And the recording went ahead at the Davout Studios in Paris.

 Sea of Serendipity

 For some reason, many gamers frown upon water stages.
-Having discussed with some online why they hate them, some feedback we got is they “slow” the pace of the game down.
+Having discussed with some gamers online why they hate them, some feedback we got is they think the levels “slow” the pace of the game.

 What this probably means is, knowing games, they get frustrated about a change in pace and dub all water stages as rubbish.

 Yet Rayman Origins offers some of the most staggering water levels in gaming history.
-Thoroughly engrossing, the stunning music is a key part in their beauty.
+Thoroughly engrossing, the stunning music is a key part of their beauty.